The WNY Rail Excursions offers rides on historic trains while the Medina Railroad Museum offers exhibits for learning about local railroad history.

 Railroads usurped the use of the canal for their speed and ability to reach further corners of the map.
-Now rail travel has been usurped by air and automobile, but much like the canals, nostalgic remnants still exist of a heyday when railroads ruled.
+Now of course rail travel has been usurped by air and automobile.
+But much like the canals, nostalgic remnants still exist of a heyday when railroads ruled.

-In 1905 the building at 530 West Ave was constructed in a timber, clapboard style and measured 300′ by 40′–making it still today what is believed to be the largest extant wooden frame depot in the entire United States!
-In 1991, the Medina Railroad Museum converted the building to house their extensive and ever-growing collection of model trains, ephemera, lanterns and anything else you could ever possibly imagine.
+In 1905 the building at 530 West Ave was constructed in a timber, clapboard style.
+It measures 300′ by 40′–making it to be what is believed the largest extant wooden frame depot in the entire United States.
+In 1991, the Medina Railroad Museum converted the building to house their extensive and ever-growing collection.
+Inside the museum you’ll find model trains, ephemera, lanterns and anything else you could ever possibly imagine.

 The bridge that crosses the canal is noteworthy though, because it’s a truss that was built upside-down.
-A canal engineer passed the story on to me a few years ago that it was built upside down so that only a water vessel short enough to pass under would be able to use the canal, essentially preventing the growth of freight shipping by water and effectively increasing the use of the rail system.
+A canal engineer passed the story on to me a few years ago.
+He claimed it was built upside down so that only a water vessel short enough to pass under would be able to use the canal, essentially preventing the growth of freight shipping by water and effectively increasing the use of the rail system.
 Passing over the bridge is definitely one of the highlights of the trip, unless you’re afraid of heights.